Week 7 NFL score predictions, best bets today: Betting expert reveals picks for all 15 games

 Top Week 7 NFL picks

-After diving into all 15 games on the NFL Week 7 schedule, Cohen likes the Vikings (+2.5, 44.5) to send the defending champion Eagles to their third straight loss.
+After diving into all 15 games on the NFL Week 7 schedule, Cohen likes the Vikings (+1.5, 43.5), who will have Carson Wentz starting again at quarterback, to send the defending champion Eagles to their third straight loss.
+The Eagles struggled mightily on defense last week, and Jalen Carter (heel) is listed as questionable for this week.

 How to make Week 7 NFL score predictions